 Free Non-Commercial RenderMan FAQ

-Learn how you can use RenderMan for free for non-commercial use
+Learn how to use RenderMan

-Q: How does Pixar define "non-commercial" use?
+How does Pixar define "Non-Commercial" use?

 Simply, any usage of RenderMan that does not generate direct profits.
 Examples of non-commercial usage include evaluations, personal projects, learning, student and academic use, experimentation and research.

 If I use commercial RenderMan at work, can I use Non-Commercial RenderMan on my home machine?

 Yes.
 You can use Non-Commercial RenderMan at home on your own projects or to test out ideas and techniques for work.
 However your home Non-Commercial RenderMan license(s) must not be used for generating final content for work related projects.

 Can Non-Commercial RenderMan be used to create content by cultural, religious, or other 501c(3) non-profit organizations that generate revenue through entrance or member fees, service charges, subscriptions etc?

 If a fee is charged to access content that is created by Non-Commercial RenderMan, then that usage falls into the category of commercial use.
 We appreciate there are borderline situations so please contact us at RenderMan Sales if you require additional clarification.

 Are there any profit earning exceptions to the "Non-Commercial" use rule?

 Yes.
 Indirect revenue generating activities such as personal images or clips posted on YouTube or Vimeo that may result in advertising revenue are permitted.
 Please include a credit that your work was rendered with Pixar's RenderMan.
 You can download the logo here.
 If you are uncertain as to whether your requirement qualifies as non-commercial, please contact RenderMan Sales for clarification.